dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 *   Fixed an issue where time picker would not initialize on new task rows added on the admin edit tasks page
 *   Changed order of Date and Task Title in table groups on admin View Signups page to match the order of the public side display (date first, then task title)
-*   Added code to make grouped columns automatically visible when you disable grouping on the Admin View Signups or View/Export All Data pages
+*   Added option to disable row grouping in the DataTables signups pages in admin.
+If disabled, all columns will show by default
 *   Removed the slot # from the front of names on admin view signups & view all data pages to make it easier to sort & filter by names.
 Slot # is now its own column
 *   Added a checkbox to the Admin side Add/Edit signup form to indicate if an email notice of the signup/edit should be sent to the user/volunter.